Sage-Bionetworks/infra-utils/aws/README.md

 including related resources in the same cloudformation stack and/or service catalog product.
 The specified resource can be either an EC2 instance-id, or an arbitrary ARN.
-The CostCenterOther tag will only be updated if the CostCenter tag on the specified resource starts with "Other", otherwise it will be removed if present.
+The CostCenterOther tag will only be updated if the CostCenter tag on the specified resource starts with "Other", otherwise the CostCenterOther tag will be removed if present.

 This is useful for fixing typos when launching a service catalog product or for migrating a cloudformation stack from one cost center to another.